paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2017-01-06-designing_systems_part_1.md

 Their modernist creation was to replace the Brazil’s previous capital, Rio de Janeiro.
 Its coastal location meant it was vulnerable to attack, and the country’s constitution had long stated that the capital should be located closer to the country’s hinterland.
 It wasn’t until Juscelino Kubitschek was elected President in 1956 that this aim would be finally realised.
 He had campaigned on a promise of “fifty years of prosperity in five”, and the creation of Brasilìa was a key pledge.

-{% include 'figure' with '/images/2017/01/designing_systems_part_1/costa_niemeyer.jpg'
+{% render 'figure' with '/images/2017/01/designing_systems_part_1/costa_niemeyer.jpg'
   caption: 'Oscar Niemeyer and Lucio Costa pictured in 1957.'
   alignment: 'pull'
   image_preset: 'supporting'